 Providing safer living is at the heart of our organisation's initiative and we aim to promote wellbeing within communities through reducing reoffending.
 Sexual offending, in particular, causes significant public concern and the release of people with sexual convictions from prison is often accompanied by adverse media coverage, forcing many into new communities or into hiding.
 This can isolate people with sexual convictions and research has shown that isolation is linked to sexual reoffending, thus doing nothing to increase community safety or accountability.
-The Safer Living Foundation's objectives this year were to continue to deliver Circles of Support and Accountability both from within HMP Whatton and from the community.
-Further objectives were to commence the Safer Living Foundation Prevention Project, inspired by the Dunkelfeld Prevention Project that is running in Germany, and to continue to deliver our Young People's Circles of Support and Accountability project.
+The Safer Living Foundation's objectives this year were to continue to deliver Circles of Support and Accountability both from within HMP Whatton and from the community, to continue to deliver the Young People's Circles of Support and Accountability and the Aurora Project (our 'Prevention Plus' project, inspired originally by the Dunkelfeld Prevention Project in Germany).
+Additional objectives were to commence setting up a Reintegration Centre for exprisoners, and to explore a potential accommodation project for ex-prisoners.